prospect-garden-design/prospect-garden-design/examples/react-spectrum-realworld-example-app-csr/README.md

 # react-spectrum-realworld-example-app-csr

-> blog-style real world example web app built with react-spectrum, react-hooks & faker.js. no server needed.
+> blog-style real world example web app built with react-spectrum, react-hooks & faker.js.

+- **NOTE**: no backend database/server needed. apis are all mocked in the frontend.

 # overview